-(1) Prepayment of the debt is prohibited until the earlier of (i) two years after securitization (the lender intends to sell all or a portion of the debt through one or more public offerings) or (ii) four years from the closing date.
-Thereafter, we may pay
+Prepayment of the debt is prohibited until the earlier of (i) two years after securitization (the lender intends to sell all or a portion of the debt through one or more public offerings) or (ii) four years from the closing date.
+Thereafter, we may pay a defeasance deposit in lieu of a prepayment of the debt.
+Prepayment in full will be permitted at par on the last three payment dates before the maturity date.

-Provided we close on the mortgage financing on or before July 6, 2005, we will pay interest on each of the Renaissance Worthington.
+Provided we close on the mortgage financing on or before July 6, 2005, we will pay interest on each of the loans at a fixed rate equal to 5.38%, in the case of the debt to be incurred in connection with our acquisition of the Marriott Los (1)

+Angeles Airport, and 5.48%, in the case of the debt to be incurred in connection with our acquisition of the Renaissance Worthington.
 In no event, however, will the interest rate for either of the loans be less than 5.35%.
-(2)

-(3)The debt has a four-year interest only period.
+The debt has a four-year interest only period.
 After the expiration of that period, the debt will amortize based on a thirty-year schedule.